 The School District of Clayton elementary schools officially communicate progress four times each school year.
-The first and third quarter progress is reported at Parent-Teacher conferences, and for the second and fourth quarters a report card is sent home reporting progress.
+The first and third quarter progress is reported at Parent-Teacher conferences, and for the second and fourth quarters a report card will be available to view in your student's Powerschool account.